A financially strategic plan for farming succession

 One common change in farming businesses that can have a significant impact on tax is diversification.
 Many farmers are considering this option to spread the income risk and provide for growing family interests.
 But it’s important to weigh up whether you have the required skillset and passion to run a new enterprise, and the impact it could have on both CGT and IHT reliefs.

 When it comes to handing over the reins, the older generation may look to move out of the farmhouse to make sure it remains actively occupied for business purposes, and thereby qualifies for Agricultural Property Relief from Inheritance Tax (IHT).
-However, you should also consider whether it – or other properties – qualify for the new Residence Nil Rate Band (RNRB), which from April 2017 affords an extra £100,000 tax-free (rising to £175,000 in 2020/21) on top of an individual’s existing £325,000 nil-rate band for IHT purposes.
+However, you should also consider whether it – or other properties – qualify for the new Residence Nil Rate Band (RNRB), which affords an extra £175,000 on top of an individual’s existing £325,000 nil-rate band for IHT purposes.

-If your whole estate is worth more than £2m the RNRB will be tapered down, and above £2.2m it will not be available at all, so it could be worth using lifetime gifts to maximise the tax reliefs available.
+If your whole estate is worth more than £2 million the RNRB will be tapered down, and above £2.35 million it will not be available at all, so it could be worth using lifetime gifts to maximise the tax reliefs available.

 From the age of 55 farmers can take a lump sum or regular payments from their pension.
 However, you might also consider using a Self-Invested Personal Pension (SIPP) to fund tax-free investment in the farm.
 You could, for example, use the SIPP to build a new barn or buy land, and then rent it back to the farm, thereby reducing its taxable profits.
 When you need to release your pension funds, you can either sell the asset, or pass the SIPP on to the younger generation – an extremely tax-efficient way of handing down assets.
 But it’s essential that you are proactive and fill out a nomination form, identifying who you want to inherit your pension.